CanTalat-Yakan/3DEngine/README.md

 This repository is the restart of a cross‑platform 3D engine written in C#.
 The runtime is being built on Vulkan for rendering and SDL3 for windowing/input.
 An editor built with Avalonia UI is planned but not implemented yet.

-At the moment, the solution is intentionally minimal - a small SDL3 window loop to validate the toolchain and native dependencies.
-The goal is to iterate rapidly toward a modern, data‑driven engine and editor.
+The runtime already includes a minimal ECS and a behavior system powered by a Roslyn source generator.
+You can author gameplay logic in two ways:
+- Behavior system (attribute-based): mark a struct with `[Behavior]`, add methods with stage attributes like `[OnUpdate]`, and the generator wires them into the schedule.
+- Native ECS style: manually add systems to stages and work with `ECSWorld` queries and `ECSCommands`.

 ## Current Status

-- Minimal SDL3 bootstrap that creates a window and clears the screen.
+- SDL3 bootstrap that creates a window and drives a staged update loop.
 - Vulkan and related native dependencies are wired via NuGet (Vortice.* and SDL3‑CS bundles).
+- ECS core (entities/components, simple queries) and a behavior source generator that auto-registers systems.
+- ImGui runtime overlay is available for diagnostics.
-- No editor/UI, no gameplay framework yet.
-Public APIs are not stable.
+- APIs are evolving; breaking changes are expected.

-See `Program.cs` for the current entry point and loop.
+See `Engine/Program.cs` for usage examples.

 ## Tech Stack (in this repo)